trymauren/ender3_klipper/README.md

 ## Hardware

 #### Host (computer connected to the printer(s)):
 - RPi 3b+ with 4gb ram.
-Could be any RPi (I think).
+Could be any RPi with enough computational capacity.

 #### Printer:
-- Ender3 V3 SE (note: old motherboard, see below for flash config)
+- Ender3 V3 SE (note: old motherboard, see `klipper-flash-instructions.md` for instructions on flashing Klipper firmware on this printer).

 #### Touchscreen
 - Since the Ender3 screen cannot be used with the setup, a RPi 7" screen is used.